-As Christians, from our childhood we are taught that the best way of having a relationship with God is through Faith and prayer.
-The better we know about prayer the more it helps us communicate with God in each and every circumstances and mood and the best way to know about prayer is to read the book of psalm in the bible, That is why Psalms is called as the prayer book of the Bible.
+As Christians, from our childhood we are taught that the best way of having a relationship with God is through prayer.
+We must prayer under affliction the more it helps us communicate with God.
+The best way to know about prayer is to read the book of psalm in the bible.
+That is why Psalms is called as the prayer book of the Bible.

-Both of these lessons are, so to speak, part of the psalmists’ exhaling, of their crying out, pleading, and complaining to God by breathing out to him what it would be harmful for them to try to withhold from him.
+Both of these lessons are, so to speak, part of the psalmists’.
+Their crying out, pleading and complaining to God.
+By breathing out to him what it would be harmful for them to try to withhold from him.

 Psalm 88 (KJV)